 Remove Eye Make-up Before Bed

-If you wear make-up, you should always wash your face and use skin-sensitive cleansers to remove it before you go to bed.
+If you wear make-up, you should have a makeup remover and an eyelash adhesive glue.
+You should always wash your face and use skin-sensitive cleansers to remove it before you go to bed.
 This will make sure your pores don’t get clogged with foundation and other cosmetics, which can result in spots and other skin irritation.
 Your eyes are no different, and if you leave on mascara, eyeliner, or eyeshadow overnight, this can also lead to eye irritation or infection in a worst-case scenario.

 Always Wash Your Hands Before Touching Your Eyes